What's in a name? Islamic banking rebrands in attempt to go mainstream

 Islamic banking is based on core principles of the religion.
 So it is striking that some banks are removing the word "Islam" from their names - a sign of both the potential of Islamic finance to grow, and the obstacles to it becoming mainstream.

 In January, Dubai-based Noor Islamic Bank changed its name to Noor Bank.
-Abu Dhabi Islamic Bank (ADIB), the emirate's largest sharia-compliant lender, now plans to call itself Abu Dhabi International Bank when operating abroad.
+Abu Dhabi Islamic Bank (ADIB) ADIB.AD, the emirate's largest sharia-compliant lender, now plans to call itself Abu Dhabi International Bank when operating abroad.

 In both cases, the changes are part of the banks' plans to expand.
 They aim to move well beyond a relatively small group of customers who stress religious permissibility, to a much larger customer base for whom pricing and service quality are key.